Practical elegance best describes the extensive remodel of this Edmonds home overlooking Puget Sound and the Olympic mountains.

-A kitchen is the heart of the home, and this kitchen beats strong.
-The mix of finishes showcase the personality of the homeowners and encapsulates the vision they desired for their remodeled kitchen at their Edmonds home.
+A kitchen is the heart of the home and this kitchen beats strong.
+The mix of finishes in this remodeled kitchen showcase the personality of the homeowners in this Edmonds home.

-This 90-year-old classic craftsman in a Seattle neighborhood had endured three iterations of kitchens before RCH partnered with the current, long-time owners, for what is likely the fourth kitchen remodel.
+This 90-year-old classic craftsman in Seattle endured three iterations of kitchens before RCH partnered with the current, long-time owners on a design that conveys and matches older eras.

-This Seattle family is madly in love with their Green Lake neighborhood.
-But with two growing kids, they were rapidly outgrowing their home.
+With two growing kids, this Seattle family was rapidly outgrowing their home.
 Previous clients, they came back to CRD to design a second-story addition and a whole-house remodel.

-This 1917 Woodland Park Classic received the royal treatment, enlarging the kitchen and attaching a new back deck with overhang.
-The upstairs also underwent a transformation of the master bathroom and bedroom.
+This 1917 Woodland Park Classic received the royal treatment, enlarging the kitchen, adding a new back deck, and transforming the master bathroom and bedroom.

-This lovely 1912 Craftsman home with its shingle siding and original fir floors, needed a lot of love.
-With a disjointed floor plan and limited egress, the thought of tearing it down and starting over was appealing.
-However, the idea of remodeling and reviving the long-forgotten character of the home ultimately won out.
+This lovely 1912 Craftsman home, with shingle siding and original fir floors, needed a lot of love.
+Tearing it down and starting over was appealing, but reviving the home's long-forgotten character ultimately won out.

-The homeowners collaborated with Schulte Design Build to design and transform their kitchen into a more functional standout space for their family’s growing needs.
-This large multi-space was designed to be a light, open, and vibrant space for cooking, eating, and studying, as well as an easy place for family and friends to gather.
+The homeowners collaborated with Schulte Design Build to design and transform their kitchen into a light, open, functional, standout space for their family’s growing needs.

-A 1928 pre-war home nestled on a tree-lined street in Ballard gained three times the living space of the outdated addition it replaced.
-The size and functionality of the kitchen increased, a peninsula provides casual dining, and a flood of new light was gained from double-hung wood windows.
-A glass-paneled door leads out to a new deck.
+A 1928 pre-war home in Ballard gained three times the living space of the outdated addition it replaced, plus a flood of new light from double-hung wood windows.

-Often, remodeling an old home resembles a good mystery plot.
-This early 1900s home was no exception.
-Charged with readjusting the clunky layout for modern, multi-functional sensibilities, we reworked the guts of this Capitol Hill home with strange discoveries addling us at every turn.
+Remodeling an old home often resembles a good mystery plot and this early 1900s home was no exception.
+We reworked the guts of this Capitol Hill home for modern, multi-functional sensibilities, with strange discoveries addling us at every turn.

 This project included removing a wall that separated the kitchen and living spaces, reworking the kitchen layout to add an island and improved functionality, and updating finishes with sensible and sustainable solutions

 This 1929 brick Tudor had great bones and a ton of potential.
-The goal was to create a more open floor plan for ease and better flow, and to make the home more comfortable.
-We opened a doorway into the living room, diverting traffic away from the kitchen, then opened up the wall between the kitchen and dining room
+The goal was to create a more open floor plan for ease, better flow, and to make the home more comfortable.

 The remodel of this midcentury home included the removal of walls to create a living space between kitchen and dining areas, along with the placement of an extra-large kitchen island to create a central focal point.